tejasnamjoshi/tejas-nx/README.md

 Run `nx serve my-app` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.

+## Production Mode for NextJS Apps
+Run `nx build my-app` which will create an optimized production build.
+Then run `nx serve:production my-app` for a prod server.
+Navigate to http://localhost:4200/.
+The app will NOT automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `nx g @nrwl/react:component my-component --project=my-app` to generate a new component.